The officers and members of the Scituate American Legion

 Meeting location: The GAR Hall on Country Way.
 Additional parking at the Masonic Lodge.

-AGENDA ITEMS Agenda - Special Meeting - Installation of Officers
+AGENDA ITEMS Agenda - General Meeting - Agenda Items

 Next Executive Committee Meeting